idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 ## Trinity in Genesis

-In biblical Trinitarianism, none of the three Persons of the Trinity have any intrinsic superiorities to others, but Christ and the Spirit are functionally subordinate to the Father as roles.
+In biblical Trinitarianism, none of the three Persons of the one Being of the Trinity have any intrinsic superiorities to others, but Christ and the Spirit are functionally subordinate to the Father as roles.

-Despite many Unitarians' strawmen, we expect to see Jesus and the Spirit looking to the Father as the ultimate authority.
+Despite many Unitarians' strawmen, **we expect to see Jesus and the Spirit looking to the Father as the ultimate authority** and even that the Father would be the one most naturally fitting to call simply "God" (Hebrew Elohim) more often than the others, with no implication that Jesus and the Spirit aren't God in the sense of the same Being.

-So ultimate honor is depicted as belonging to the Father, without any implication of Christ being in any way a separate or lesser entity.
-He's a distinct Person and has distinct roles, however, and it makes sense that he would model focusing praise to the Father.
-The full reasons for this are beyond the scope of this short answer article but are covered essentially in the long version.
+So **ultimate honor is depicted as belonging to the Father, without any implication of Christ being in any way a separate or lesser entity**.

+He's a distinct Person and has distinct roles, however, and it makes sense that he would model focusing praise to the Father as an example for us to follow -- that the same one who was always planned to Incarnate would especially do this, the one we more naturally relate to, as he became one of us.

 John sees Christ as the Word, because he personifies (and always has; he is not a created entity; he has no beginning) God's thoughts and expressions of those thoughts.

 If we take as a hypothesis that Christ authored Genesis 1-2:4 and John noticed, and both used authorial avoidance, this explains why we get a different term used in 2:4 (a toledoth line, most likely a signature line) and onward in what I think is the account of Adam, the LORD God / Yahweh God, used interchangeably about who created humans with just "God" in Genesis 1, so there's some kind of distinction between the two, yet also some kind of equivalence.

+So this **implies that Christ carried out the "Let us" orders -- that Christ is the Creator**.

+The fact that we're told that "God" made man also implies that Christ is also God in some sense, and it would be blasphemous if it means he was a created servant without explicitly clarifying so, as readers would read it as saying Christ is the same entity as the one called simply God.

+So, **"Yahweh God" *is* God**, in the sense of not being a separate created being (a "creature"), yet directs *personal* honor to another called simply God.

+In other words, this teaches that God has a plurality to his *inner* nature, but not his *external* nature.
+Thus "God is one" in the Shema, always understood in light of this prior context that this has to mean his external nature, and doesn't override what Moses wrote/compiled first that God is "God", "Yahweh God," and "the Spirit of God" internally.

+Instead, the Shema is echoing the aspects of this where Yahweh God is used interchangeably for simply "God" -- fitting a being/entity or substantial identity or individual nature.

+That is, fitting the aspects of being the same type of "thing" as God other than the aspects related to *personhood*, so that directing personal honor to one of the internal three is not a problem, while seeming to claim too much of it for the one in a functionally subordinate role would be a problem.

+**"In the beginning" both in Hebrew in Genesis 1 and in Greek in John 1 means an absolute beginning.**

+Thus, Christ as God (not just the Father) existed before the absolute beginning.

+**Christ thus had no beginning.**

+But since the Father is the ultimate authority in terms of functional role (not "ontological" role; not intrinsically superior), the pre-Incarnate Christ only subtly hints at his own actions in his own account and then signs the account, while Adam is free to write about him by the term he was told in the signature for the account.
+(Likely memorized, perhaps some form of early pictoral/symbolic mnemonic aids might be used in "writing" / drawing too.)

+**This is about avoiding seeming to claim too much *personal* honor for the author of Genesis 1-2:4.**

-This fits distinct Personhood yet the same Being in biblical Trinitarianism.
+**This fits distinct Personhood yet the same Being in biblical Trinitarianism.**

 John sees creation as being performed through Christ.